saransh-kaushik/face_mesh-using-python/README.md

 # face_mesh-using-python
--- used mediapipe and open cv
+-- used mediapipe and open cv <br>
 -- detects face and shows mesh using webcamera